gsmhypothesis/gsmhypothesis.github.io/_posts/2020-09-27-GV_hypothesis.md

 ghats.
 Another possibility is the telescopic involvement of the Kodavas in tribal migrations, along with other tribes, and branching out later, retaining their unique identity.</p>

+#### References and Sources:
+1. The Kalash people, Wikipedia.
+2. A History of Kodagu (From the earliest times to 16 th century A.D) by Prof. P.S.Appaiah.
+3. A Study of The Origins of Coorgs by Lt.
+Col. K.C.
+Ponnappa (Retd.)